NoroffFEU/development-platforms/src/content/docs/codepen/CodePen-case-study.md

 ## User Feedback and Testimonials

-"A must-have for any front-end developer.
+> "A must-have for any front-end developer.
 CodePen enables quick concept creation for projects and skill practice.
 It supports frameworks like React and tools such as Pug and Sass.
-The community is also a great source of inspiration for creative CSS projects!" by William Addens
+The community is also a great source of inspiration for creative CSS projects!"
+>
+> - William Addens

-"CodePen is awesome.
-It's an essential tool for any front-end developer, allowing the testing of concepts and ideas before implementation in a live environment." by Alan
+> "CodePen is awesome.
+It's an essential tool for any front-end developer, allowing the testing of concepts and ideas before implementation in a live environment."
+>
+> - Alan

-"An excellent platform.
+> "An excellent platform.
 I've created more than 70 pens to date, with one surpassing 110,000 views!
 It's a real playground for testing all kinds of code snippets.
-Thanks, CodePen ^^" by Pierre F.
+Thanks, CodePen ^^"
+>
+> - Pierre F.

 ## Future Outlook and Trends